Quality Education Fund

 This project is dedicated to

-• Realising the vision of “STEAM for All” in primary and secondary schools, and
+• Realising the vision of “STEAM for All” in primary and secondary schools

 • Providing a “Teaching + Assessment” one-stop support for engineering design in the New Primary Science.